alvinlee123/yelp/README.md

 # yelp

-This project is going to be about providing the BEST restaurant within a 5 mile walking distance
+This project is about providing the BEST restaurant within a 5 mile walking distance